We've independently reviewed this article to make sure it's as accurate as we can make it.

 Once you’ve completed the steps above, turn the power back on.
 Your dishwasher should be working correctly.

 That about covers it!
-I hope that this article has helped give you some more confidence in stopping your dishwasher from restarting.
+I hope this article has helped you stop your dishwasher from restarting.

-If you take anything away, don’t forget to check your dishwasher’s buttons and clean them to keep them from accidentally starting a washing cycle.
+Remember to check your dishwasher’s buttons and clean them to keep them from accidentally starting a washing cycle and restarting the unit.

 Thank you so much for taking the time to try the four fixes above.
 If you found them helpful, please read our related content below.